NOAA-GFDL/fre-workflows/for-developers.md

 tracking which compilers and hardware are used, what settings are required to make models run, and where they were run.
 It serves as a common input argument to many functions, helping uniquely identify workflow configurations.

 In `cylc`, a platform is usually about selecting a specific set of global configuration values.
-In `fre-workflows`, it also determines which file in `site/` will be included in the primary `flow.cylc` via `Jinja2`.
+In `fre-postprocess-workflow`, it also determines which file in `site/` will be included in the primary `flow.cylc` via `Jinja2`.
 For PPAN, the two relevant platform values are `ppan` and `ppan_test`, corresponding to the template files `site/ppan.cylc` and `site/ppan_test.cylc` respectively.
 The platform is chosen based on a `site` configuration value within a `fre` settings `yaml`.